 - strengthens the core values and ethics of public service;

-- develops the cooperation networks of public service personnel and training managers;
+- coordinates the cooperation networks of development managers, HR managers and training managers;

 - promotes public service training and development activities;

-- gathers and analyses public service information and statistics;
+- collects and analyses public service information and statistics;

-- promotes international cooperation in the area of the public service;
+- promotes international cooperation in the area of the public administration;

 - keeps the register of state and local government agencies.